Septimus4/dateGenerator/readme.md

 # DateGenerator
-Date generator supporting a few output with customizable separator.
+Date generator supports a few output with customizable separator.
 Just a simple code that allow to generate wordlist based on dates.
 Could be used directly in any other python script.
 ### Support